milobzb/emanuelbotros.github.io/README.md

 # 🌐 Emanuel Botros | IT & Cybersecurity Portfolio

 Welcome to my personal portfolio website!
-This project serves as a central hub to showcase who I am, what I’ve built, and where I’m headed in the IT and cybersecurity world.
-Designed, built, and deployed entirely by me — with a strong focus on responsiveness, performance, and clean design.
+This project serves as a central hub to showcase who I am, what I’ve built, and where I’m headed in the IT and Cybersecurity world.
+Designed, built, and deployed entirely by me, with a strong focus on responsiveness, performance, and clean design.

 🔗 Visit the site: [emanuelbotros.com](https://emanuelbotros.com)